-Sales tax receipts are conservatively projected to increase by three percent in FY 2023.
+Sales tax receipts are conservatively projected to increase by one and one-half percent in FY 2025.

 The Council issued bonds for \$94,195,000 in November 2010.
 After setting aside funds for a debt service reserve and costs of issuance, \$87 million was available to fund construction of the FEMA Certification Levee System Improvements.